flojoy-ai/docs/docs/advanced-usage/pytorch-classifier.md

 - The exported `.torchscript` model file.
 - A `.csv` file mapping class names to class IDs.

-For instance, your `csv` file for a cats vs. dogs classifier should look like this:
+For instance, your `csv` file for a cats vs. dogs classifier need not have a column for the index and can just have single column describing the class:

 ```
 class_name